-- You, your partner, or a child or young person you are responsible for, meets, or no longer meets the conditions (as shown on page 15 for a child or young person and page 12 and pages 53 to 55 for an adult) for receiving the disability element or the severe disability element of tax credits. - Your partner or one of your children dies. - Changes of address, telephone number and bank account details. - You (or your partner) is sentenced to prison.
+- You, your partner, or a child or young person you are responsible for, meet, or no longer meet, the conditions (as shown on page 15 for a child or young person and page 12 and pages 53 to 55 for an adult) for receiving the disability element or the severe disability element of tax credits. - You (or your partner) meet, or no longer meet, the conditions (as shown on pages 22 and 23) for receiving the child care element of Working Tax Credit on the grounds that one of you is incapacitated, in hospital, or in prison. - Changes of address, telephone number and bank account details. - You (or your partner) is sentenced to prison.